 Color film (also known as color negative film, or color print film) has more overexposure latitude than B&W film, but in the end, all film loves that extra light.
 And when you give it a bit more exposure than normal, it will reward you with luscious colors, gorgeous skin tones, and finer grain.

 But if you meter for the highlights, the film will appear contrasty and will lack any recoverable detail in the shadows.
-For concerts, portrait, or night photography, where the film photographer has control over or uses available light to accentuate a subject, that can be a beautiful look.
+For concerts, portraits, or night photography, where the film photographer has control over or uses available light to accentuate a subject, that can be a beautiful look.
 But when you’re shooting landscapes or other forms, it will not make for inspiring images.

-Why color slide film requires careful exposure
+Color slide film and Polaroids require careful exposure

 One of the most fun types of film is slide film.
 These film negatives render positive images, which is a wonderful thing.
 There’s nothing better than pulling out positive film images where you can instantly fall in love with the film colors and saturation.

 The difficulty with slide film is that it has very small dynamic range compared with color negative or black and white film.
-Color positive film has no tolerance for under or overexposure, and very little tolerance for pushing and pulling.
+Color-positive film has no tolerance for under or overexposure, and very little tolerance for pushing and pulling.
 So your subject will have to be perfectly exposed.